nextcloud/documentation/admin_manual/configuration/configuration_assets.rst

     'asset-pipeline.enabled' => true,

-This parameters can be set in the :file:`config/config.php`
+You can set this parameters in the :file:`config/config.php`